 Instructions

-- In a large bowl, place dried wakame.
+- Prep dried seaweed.
+In a large bowl, add dried wakame.
 Add 2 cups cold water and soak for 10 minutes.
 The wakame will swell and rehydrate until soft enough to eat.

-- Transfer to a serving bowl, leaving behind any excess liquid.
+- Enjoy.
+Transfer salad to a serving bowl, leaving behind any excess liquid.
 Serve room temperature or chilled.
 The salad should last 4-5 days, refrigerated.